k8s-school/k8s-school-labs/content/1_Labs/networkpolicy.en.md

   - Ingress
 {{% /expand%}}

+### Create network policy

-2. Create a network policy to restrict ingress connection to `pgsql-postgresql-0`.
+Create a network policy to restrict ingress connection to `pgsql-postgresql-0`.
 Only `webserver` pod should be able to connect to `pgsql-postgresql-0` on port `5432`.

 {{%expand "Solution" %}}
 ```yaml